 Like other liberal arts majors, a major in history offers a solid base of critical thinking on which to build a career or further graduate study.
-Your degree could prepare you for teaching history or social studies; taking entry-level positions in public history by working in archives, historic sites, museums, and galleries; or pursuing graduate-level study in history or law and public policy.
+This program is designed to help prepare you for a future in politics, law, journalism, or education.
+It is appropriate for you if you have an interest in teaching history or social studies; working in public history archives, historic sites, museums, and galleries; or pursuing graduate-level study in history or law and public policy.

 One of the very first schools to offer a degree program in history online, UMGC brings you nearly two decades of experience in teaching history in an online environment.
 Plus, if you're based in the Washington, D.C., area, you'll have myriad opportunities to find internships and part-time and full-time jobs in the field via public institutions and federal positions.
 Our alumni have gone on to work at such agencies as the National Archives and the National Park Service.

 This program is also available as a minor.

 Your Coursework in History

 In the history curriculum, you can study a range of historical eras and geographical areas, including China, the Middle East, wartime Europe, and the United States.
 You’ll also dig into research and writing, learning how to lay the groundwork for and eventually complete a substantial original historical research project suitable for presentation or publication.